 Some smart options that you can view on the Accessories page:

 And what ABOUT those underwater metal detector guys.
 In public places they need to accomplish two things to get the prize: They need relative silence, and zero fume emissions.
-Enter the stealthy Air Line 12 Volt system.
-(This approach is so effective that The Air Line should get half of the finds.
+Enter Air Line's stealthy tankless 12 Volt hookah diving system.
+(This approach is so effective that The Air Line by J Sink should get half of the finds.
 But we will cede all pull-tabs)